mmarco02/SWEN1-Semester-Project/Protocol.md

 then Reads the SQL commands from `/resources/db/init.sql` First all the old tables are Dropped to clean the Databse, then the tables are created on application start
+The User, Password and BaseURL for initializing the connection are laoded from `resources/application.properties`, the variables are then gotten from the `pom.xml` to make it safer

 #### Schema
 The schema is visible in the `init.sql` but i will shortly